ojplg/legup/README.md

 # TODO list

 Do not forget to grep the code for TODO and FIXME.
-There are always things there.
+There are always things there. s
+* Persist all legislative maneuvers
+  * Need to track vote type: cannot just be enumerated
+    * Committee versus chamber votes
+    * Name of committee
+    * Type of vote (third reading, etc)
+  * Some bill actions do not have a legislator associated with them
+  * Should always be additive: do not delete old data
+  * Persist both action date and load date
+  * There is more than one chief sponsor
+  * Sponsors can be removed, upgraded, and downgraded

 * User Fixes
   * Allow users to invite others to their organizations